H-3000 - Welding machine Vevor - Free user manual and instructions

 - WARNING: Unplug from the mains power supply before performing maintenance or service.

-Ensure the welder and all cables are in sound condition and good working of
+Ensure the welder and all cables are in sound condition and in good working order.

 - Replace or repair damaged parts.
-Use recommended parts only, nauthorised parts may be dangerous and will invalidate the warranty.
+Use recommended parts only.
+Unauthorised parts may be dangerous and will invalidate the warranty.

 - Keep the welder clean for best and safest performance.

-- Use welder in a suitable working area.
-Keep area clean and tidy, free from unrelated materials and ensure there is adequate lighting.
+- Use the welder in a suitable working area.
+Keep the area clean and tidy, free from unrelated materials, and ensure there is adequate lighting.

 - The welder should be operated by one person only.